AKloc/BookNotes/Digital Minimalism.md

 - The general concept of the "attention economy."
 	- "Your time = their money."
 	- Who is going to look back on the endless nights refreshing Facebook / Reddit / Twitter and say "That was completely worth it!"
+- The book emphasizes that you need to have a plan for "high quality" leisure activities.
+Big emphasis on making stuff, e.g. woodworking / welding.

 **What can I do with this?**
 - I like the angle of being really deliberate about ROI of online stuff.